Syedaaneesa/whitestrips-shop/README.md

 # WhiteStrips-Shop

 ## Project Overview
-WhiteStrips-Shop is a fully-featured WordPress e-commerce platform for premium teeth-whitening products.
-This project demonstrates my expertise in WordPress development, custom theme design, and crafting a seamless, user-friendly shopping experience.
-The site is fully responsive, visually appealing, and optimized for fast browsing and smooth, hassle-free checkout.
+WhiteStrips-Shop is a comprehensive WordPress e-commerce site for premium teeth-whitening products.
+This project showcases my skills in WordPress development, custom theme creation, and delivering a seamless, user-friendly shopping experience.
+The site is fully responsive, visually engaging, and optimized for fast browsing and effortless checkout.

 ## Features
 Developed a fully custom WordPress theme from scratch